Sanchit10/DegenerationX/README.md

-A freecell game designed entirely in Java!
+A freecell game written in Java.